10 Cities Without Sunlight

 What the genome does not contain is equally telling.
 There are zero genes for oxygen use.
 Minimal genes for oxygen defense – a lone superoxide dismutase but no catalase, no peroxidase, little of the protective machinery that aerobic or even facultatively anaerobic organisms carry as insurance.
 This organism has not dealt with oxygen for a very long time.5

 Alongside D. audaxviator, the community includes roughly 25 other species, among them four methanogenic archaea.
-But the brave wanderer is the keystone – the organism that, more than any other, demonstrates that a living system can persist for geological time without any connection to the surface biosphere.
+But the brave wanderer is the keystone – the organism that, more than any other, demonstrates how little a cell needs from its environment to persist for geological time.
 Lin and colleagues called it “the first proven case of autonomous long existence of living organisms in the bowels of the earth, without any connection with the big biosphere”.6

 The fracture water community made its journey underground millions of years ago – noble gas dating suggests residence times of 3 to 25 million years, depending on the fracture system.
 Since then, it has survived on the thin trickle of chemical energy that radioactive decay and water-rock reactions provide.
 No sunlight.
 No organic rain from above.
 No seasonal pulse of nutrients.
 Just rock, water, heat, and the patient rearrangement of electrons.